 Besides the technology package for the complete plant and detailed planning of piping and vessels, Vogelbusch has been assigned with the supply of equipment such as fermenter internals, distillation columns, molecular sieve dehydration and scrubber, as well as the programming of the control system.

-INEOS BIO - Vero Beach, Florida, USA
+INEOS BIO (now Alliance Bio-Products) - Vero Beach, Florida, USA

 Vogelbusch USA has been awarded a contract to supply the ethanol distillation and dehydration equipment for a 2G (second generation) plant.
 INEOS Bio’s plant is a first-of-its-kind waste-to-bioenergy facility near Vero Beach, Florida.